-Goal setting is a process that at first may seem overwhelming, frustrating, or unnecessary, but the truth is that without solid, SMART goals, it’s much harder to actually accomplish the things you want to do… including losing weight and becoming healthier in the new year.
+Goal setting is a process that at first may seem overwhelming, frustrating, or unnecessary, but the truth is that without solid, SMART goals, it’s much harder to actually accomplish the things you want to do, including losing weight and becoming healthier.

 In this article, we’ll discuss how to properly outline your goals to lead you to success and how to narrow them down into a system that’s best for measuring, and holding yourself accountable for specific and timely results.